sinclairzx81/typebox/readme.md

 <a name='syntax-limits'></a>

-### Limits
+### Limitations

-The Parse function works by TypeBox parsing TypeScript syntax within the type system itself.
-This can place some additional demand on the TypeScript compiler, which may affect language service (LSP) responsiveness when working with especially large or complex types.
-In particular, very wide structures or deeply nested types may approach TypeScript’s instantiation limits.
+Syntax Types work by having TypeBox parse TypeScript syntax within the TypeScript type system.
+This approach can place some strain on the TypeScript compiler and language service, potentially affecting responsiveness.
+While TypeBox makes a best-effort attempt to optimize for Syntax Types, users should be mindful of the following structures:

 ```typescript
 // Excessively wide structures will result in instantiation limits exceeding